Local moving

 5–7 hours

 A "local move" is industry shorthand for a household-goods move where the origin and destination are inside the same regulated jurisdiction — usually the same state, often the same metro.
-Almost every state has a separate licensing regime for intrastate movers (CPUC in California, TxDMV in Texas, FDACS in Florida, NYSDOT in New York), and local moves are billed by the hour at a published tariff rather than by weight and mileage.
+Almost every state has a separate licensing regime for intrastate movers (BHGS in California, TxDMV in Texas, FDACS in Florida, NYSDOT in New York), and local moves are billed by the hour at a published tariff rather than by weight and mileage.

 How local moves are priced